tshepang/blog/content/computing/trying to understand stack memory.rst

   0x7fff0c8d16d5

 In our code, the three variables are each given 1 byte of memory (``i8`` means 8-bit integer).
-The addresses are given in reverse order for a reason I'm not sure of.
-One person explained that the reason was so that the heap can begin right where the stack started, only in the opposite direction.
-I suppose this would be for performance reasons.
+The addresses are given in reverse order.
+An explanation I heard is so that the heap grows the opposite direction to the stack, which helps separate things nicely.
+I suppose this would be for performance reasons and/or simpler memory management code.

 If we use large types, we'll see each value taking more than just one
 address: